Federal Contested Elections Act

-The Federal Contested Elections Act of 1969 (2 U.S.C. §§ 381 et seq.) provides a procedure for candidates to the United States House of Representatives to contest general elections by filing with the Clerk of the House.
+The Federal Contested Elections Act of 1969 (2 U.S.C. §§ 381 et seq.) signed into law by President Richard Nixon on December 5, 1969 provides a procedure for candidates to the United States House of Representatives to contest general elections by filing with the Clerk of the House.
 The law delegates all matters involving contested elections first to the Committee on House Administration, which receives jurisdiction of such matters by the rules of the House.

 Constitutional basis

 Article I, Section 5 of the Constitution states: "Each House shall be the Judge of the Elections, Returns and Qualifications of its own Members".
-As a result, the House or Senate have final authority to decide a contested election, superseding even a state legislature or court.
-Court cases have held that House decisions of contested elections cannot be brought to the courts on appeal, not even the United States Supreme Court, as they are political in nature.
+As a result, the House or Senate have final authority to decide a contested election, although federal courts may intervene in very limited circumstances.
 In the Supreme Court case of 1969, Powell v.
 McCormack, a precedent was set with regard to the meaning of "qualifications", resulting in the finding that Representative Powell had been wrongfully excluded from his seat.